Lurkars/ghs-server/README.md

 - The database is a simple `ghs.sqlite`-file next to the `jar`-executable.
 You can manipulate the file directly with `Sqlite`.
 To reset the database, simple delete the `sqlite`-file.
 - on startup, the passwords are written into syslog in plaintext.

+## Copyright / License

+Gloomhaven and all related properties, images and text are owned by [Cephalofair Games](https://cephalofair.com).

+Source code is licenced under [AGPL](/LICENSE)

+## Personal disclaimer

+This is a hobby project I do in my free-time.
+The software provides a practical need due to the end of the original Helper app and so I completely follow the **Quick'n'Dirty** approach to get things fast done.
+This leads of course to a lack of quality and testing and the code base does definitely not comply with my profession.